Sonnet 110: Context

 Although the sonnets were published in 1609, the exact date of when they were written is unclear.
 It is estimated that the sonnets could have been written between 1588 and 1593.
 The sonnets are written about two characters in particular: the Dark Lady and an unknown young man.
 Scholar Kenneth Muir states that the first 126 sonnets were written about a man and the others were written about the Dark Lady.
 The identity of the young man is still a mystery today.
 The only clue that was left about who this young man may be is Shakespeare's dedication to a "Mr. W.H".
-There has been much speculation of whether who this young man may be.
 Many scholars have their own idea of who "Mr. W.H." may be.
 In Raymond Macdonald Alden's book, he has a chapter dedicated to who "the friend's" true identity may be.
 William Harte was one name that was thrown out there.
 William Harte was Shakespeare's nephew but the dates do not match up with the sonnet.
 Scholar Tyrwhitt suggests the name William Hughes.
 This name was quite the popular choice.
-The list goes on and on.
-Scholars thought any man with the initials "W.H." that were active around the same time the sonnets were written could have been this mystery man.
-Mr. W.H. will remain a mystery till this day.

 Exegesis

 Overview

-It has been debated by many critics and scholars whether or not sonnet 110 was written about Shakespeare's career in the theater or if the sonnet is a confession of love to a young man.
+It has been debated by many critics and scholars whether or not sonnet 110 was written about Shakespeare's career in the theater or if the sonnet is a confession of love to an "old friend".
 The lines in the sonnet could be related to the stage but scholars Virginia L. Radley and David C. Redding disagree stating that sonnet 110 is, "addressed to an old friend of the poet's."
 Sonnet 110 can be interpreted as a confession of love and the mistakes the poet made when he decided to leave his original love.
-The poet confesses to the young man his infidelities and regrets in order to receive pity from the young man for what the poet did was wrong but should be forgiven since he claimed the young man is the best person he will ever love.
+The poet confesses to his addresses his infidelities and regrets what he has done and asks to receive pity from his friend whom he is in love with.